prismlab/retro-concurrency/PLDI_response/response.md

 other reviewers as well).
 We shall add the main results in the body of the paper for the final version.

-Multicore OCaml clearly separates out concurrency from parallelism (running on 2+ cores) using distinct mechanisms to express them -- domains and effect handlers.
+Multicore OCaml separates out concurrency from parallelism (running on 2+ cores) using distinct mechanisms to express them -- domains and effect handlers.
 We can have one without the other.
 [54] discusses retrofitting parallelism to OCaml; fibers are not necessary for parallelism.
 The focus of